 Trays and Wheels

 Chances are if you’re interested in decorating a cake, it’s for a reason (i.e. you’ll be sharing it with at least one other person and not devouring it by yourself) which means you’ll care about how it’s presented.
 By that I mean, what will you be putting your cake on?

 This is where cake trays come in.
 They make a huge difference in the portability of the finished product, the finish, AND the ease with which you can decorate.

 These are often used in conjunction with a cake wheel which is similar to a pottery wheel in that once you have your cake secured to your disposable tray, (usually with a few swipes of frosting) you can then secure it to your cake wheel.
 The cake wheel’s purpose is to hold your cake steady while you spin it around and frost the cake evenly.

 What are your objectives?
 If you’re just starting out, it may be better to start simple and build your knowledge and skills gradually instead of jumping straight into, let’s say, decorating with fondant.

 Back in the early 2000’s, it was completely kosher to show up with a single sheet cake that wasn’t divided and was simply frosted about all in one layer.
 These days, the norm is more of a tower cake made in circular pans which are most definitely either cut and divided or piled on top of one another.

 Levelers are handy tools which are designed to cut through cooled cake seamlessly and evenly.
 They are placed against the counter (or whatever surface you’re working on) while the wire or thin cutter is pulled back and forth to cut through the cake at an angle perfectly perpendicular to that of the surface you’re working with.
 This is how professional cake bakers create those perfect even layers.

 Spatulas and Smoothers

 There really is no replacement for a good spatula and it’s worth investing in one or a few versatile sizes that can be used in multiple projects.
 Don’t ask me the science behind it but trust me, these were built to do what they do, and are worth it.

 With your cake still on the wheel, use a frosting smoother and spin your cake to glide your piled frosting into one smooth and uniform finish.
 These come in different textures that you can use to create patterns in your finished product as well.
 It’s nice to have a set of smoothers with multiple textures, as it allows you to experiment with your patterns.

 You may like the classic look and want to finish here, but chances are what interest most people are frosting tips.
 These are what come to mind when most people think about decorating cakes.
 They come in a plethora of sizes, shapes, and designs.

 It can be overwhelming looking at the hundreds of varieties of tips; trying to decide what effect you want and how you can achieve it.
 This article on ninerbakes.com about piping tips gives a good basic intro to icing tips and the various styles created by them.
-There really is no end to what you can create when you put your mind to it!

 Now that you have a solid grasp on the basic decorating tools and their uses, check out these cake baking tips to take your baking to the next level.
 With a little patience and creativity, you’ll be making fun and professional looking cakes in no time!